- Media, Privacy & Commercial Speech

 We know that, in today’s digital world, companies that never considered themselves to be “publishers” are increasingly grappling with legal issues involving online content and information privacy.
 Our lawyers can assist your company with these issues — whether in litigation or in formulating a strategy to minimize the legal risks associated with social media, content marketing, or compliance with state and federal privacy laws.
 Our deep substantive knowledge of, and broad experience with, these issues equips us to help you reach your objectives effectively and efficiently.

 (Tex.
-App.) – Secured dismissal of libel claims by prominent anti-vaccine activist against U.K.-based medical journal and investigative reporter
+App.) – Secured dismissal of libel claims by prominent anti-vaccine activist against U.K.-based medical journal and award-winning investigative reporter

 (W.D.
 Tex.) — Represented a major media company in a dispute relating to on-line database search technology; obtained complete dismissal of all claims with prejudice